First Nations Health Education Lead

 A regular day will see you:

-• Collaborate with ACCOs and internal stakeholders to ensure culturally responsive education.
+• Partner with Aboriginal Community Controlled Organisations, Traditional Owners and stakeholders to co-design culturally appropriate education.

-• Mentor and support Aboriginal and Torres Strait Islander staff and students.
+• Build workforce capability and support Aboriginal and Torres Strait Islander staff development through mentoring and advocacy.

 About you